CedricChauvet/Safe-Cook/README.md

-# Safe-Cook Alimentation sans allergènes
+# Safe-Cook Allergen-Free Nutrition
-répertoire de travail pour le demo day by Ced & Eric
+###Working repository for Demo Day by Ced & Eric

-partie DEV Machine Learning:
+Machine Learning DEV part:
 (https://github.com/CedricChauvet/Safe-Cook/tree/dev_ML_1.0)

-partie DEV FullStack:
+FullStack DEV part:

 (https://github.com/CedricChauvet/Safe-Cook/tree/dev_FullStack)

-#### "/tree/dev_FullStack" contient la derniere version stable du projet
+#### "/tree/dev_FullStack" contains the latest stable version of the project

 # Intro
-Avec Eric Maresc, nous développons Safe Cook, une application mobile qui accompagne les familles dans leur quotidien alimentaire.
-Notre solution répond aux préoccupations des parents soucieux de la nutrition et de la santé de leur famille en :
+Together with Eric Maresc, we are developing Safe Cook, a mobile application that supports families in their daily food habits.
+Our solution addresses the concerns of parents who care about their family's nutrition and health by:

--Identifiant automatiquement les aliments de votre réfrigérateur grâce à l'intelligence artificielle
+* Automatically identifying the food items in your refrigerator using artificial intelligence

--Proposant des recettes adaptées à vos ingrédients disponibles
+* Suggesting recipes tailored to the ingredients you have available

--Prenant en compte vos allergènes et restrictions alimentaires pour une cuisine en toute sécurité
+* Taking into account your allergens and dietary restrictions for safe cooking

--Privilégiant une nutrition équilibrée 🍎
+* Promoting a balanced diet 🍎